mcsee/Software-Design-Articles/Articles/Theory/Programming as Theory Building/readme.md

 ![Programming as Theory Building](Programming%20as%20Theory%20Building.jpg)

+> TL;DR: We review Peter Naur's article on software development

 Building models and solutions in software is not just about programming.
 We will review Peter Naur's classic paper.

 *This classic article from 1985 anticipated many of the concepts that are in common use in the industry today.